Character.AI Confirms Mass Deletion of Fandom Characters, Says They're Not Coming Back

 Sorry, fandoms: it sounds like your favorite Character.AI bots aren't coming back.

-The embattled AI companion company Character.AI confirmed to Quisa that it removed a large number of characters from its platform, citing its adherence to the Digital Millennium Copyright Act (DCMA) and copyright law, but failing to say whether the deletions were proactive or in response to requests from the holders of the characters' intellectual property rights.
+The embattled AI companion company Character.AI confirmed to Quisa that it has removed a large number of characters from its platform.
+The decision stems from adherence to the Digital Millennium Copyright Act (DMCA) and broader copyright law.
+The company did not specify whether the deletions were proactive or triggered by requests from intellectual property rights holders.

-Many of the removed AI bots once raked in thousands — and in some cases, millions — of user chats.
+Many of the removed AI bots once attracted thousands — and in some cases millions — of user chats, highlighting their popularity within the platform's fandom-driven community.

 Users may notice that we’ve recently removed a group of Characters that have been flagged as violative and these will be added to our custom blocklists moving forward.

 We also reached out to Warner Bros.
-Discovery, but have yet to hear back.
+Discovery but have yet to receive a response.

 Also read: